 - 320.1 Members in Business are often involved in the preparation and reporting of information that may either be made public or used by others inside or outside the employing organisation.
 Such information may include financial or management information, for example, forecasts and budgets, Financial Statements, management's discussion and analysis, and the management letter of representation provided to the auditors during the audit of the entity's Financial Statements.
-A Member in Business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its context. - 320.2 A Member in Business who has responsibility for the preparation or approval of the general purpose Financial Statements of an employing organisation shall be satisfied that those Financial Statements are presented in accordance with the applicable financial reporting standards. - AUST320.2.1 Where a Member in Business referred to in paragraph 320.2 is not satisfied that the Financial Statements of an employing organisation are presented in accordance with applicable Australian Accounting Standards, the Member shall: - (a) in all cases, notify Those Charged with Governance and document the communication; and - (b) qualify any declarations given by the Member in compliance with legislative and regulatory requirements or the organisation's reporting requirements. - 320.3 A Member in Business shall take reasonable steps to maintain information for which the Member in Business is responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects. - 320.4 Threats to compliance with the fundamental principles, for example, self-interest or intimidation threats to integrity, objectivity or professional competence and due care, are created where a Member in Business is pressured (either externally or by the possibility of personal gain) to prepare or report information in a misleading way or to become associated with misleading information through the actions of others. - 320.5 The significance of such threats will depend on factors such as the source of the pressure and the corporate culture within the employing organisation.
-The Member in Business shall be alert to the principle of integrity, which imposes an obligation on all Members to be straightforward and honest in all professional and business relationships.
-Where the threats arise from compensation and incentive arrangements, the guidance in section 340 is relevant. - 320.6 The significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
-Such safeguards include consultation with superiors within the employing organisation, the audit committee or Those Charged with Governance of the organisation, or with a relevant Perofessional Body.
+A Member in Business shall prepare or present such information fairly, honestly and in accordance with relevant professional standards so that the information will be understood in its context. - 320.2 A Member in Business who has responsibility for the preparation or approval of the general purpose Financial Statements of an employing organisation shall be satisfied that those Financial Statements are presented in accordance with the applicable financial reporting standards. - AUST320.2.1 Where a Member in Business referred to in paragraph 320.2 is not satisfied that the Financial Statements of an employing organisation are presented in accordance with applicable Australian Accounting Standards, the Member shall: - (a) in all cases, notify Those Charged with Governance and document the communication; and - (b) qualify any declarations given by the Member in compliance with legislative and regulatory requirements or the organisation's reporting requirements. - 320.3 A Member in Business shall take reasonable steps to maintain information for which the Member in Business is responsible in a manner that: - (a) Describes clearly the true nature of business transactions, assets, or liabilities; - (b) Classifies and records information in a timely and proper manner; and - (c) Represents the facts accurately and completely in all material respects. - 320.4 Threats to compliance with the fundamental principles, for example, self-interest or intimidation threats to objectivity or professional competence and due care, are created where a Member in Business is pressured (either externally or by the possibility of personal gain) to become associated with misleading information or to become associated with misleading information through the actions of others. - 320.5 The significance of such threats will depend on factors such as the source of the pressure and the degree to which the information is, or may be, misleading.
+The significance of the threats shall be evaluated and safeguards applied when necessary to eliminate them or reduce them to an Acceptable Level.
+Such safeguards include consultation with superiors within the employing organisation, the audit committee or Those Charged with Governance of the organisation, or with a relevant professional body.

-320.7 Where it is not possible to reduce the threat to an Acceptable Level, a Member in Business shall refuse to be or remain associated with information the Member determines is misleading.
+Where it is not possible to reduce the threat to an Acceptable Level, a Member in Business shall refuse to be or remain associated with information the Member determines is misleading.
 A Member in Business may have been unknowingly associated with misleading information.
 Upon becoming aware of this, the Member in Business shall take steps to be disassociated from that information.
-In determining whether there is a requirement to report the circumstances outside the organisation, the Member in Business may consider obtaining legal advice.
+In determining whether there is a requirement to report, the Member in Business may consider obtaining legal advice.
 In addition, the Member may consider whether to resign.